 Are you curious to what oral-health routines impact your life the most?
-Here are some more tips from our Niles IL Dental Office.
+Here are some more tips from our Park Ridge, IL Dental Office.

 The outer surface of teeth, called enamel, is designed to last a lifetime.
 “Enamel is the hardest substance in the body,” says dentist Leslie Seldin, DDS, a spokesperson for the American Dental Association.
 Some wear and tear of tooth enamel is inevitable.
 But Seldin says there’s plenty you can do to keep your enamel strong.
 Start with these eight steps.